bootstrap-vue/bootstrap-vue/src/components/table/README.md

 `_showDetails`.

-If the record has it's `_showDetails` property set to `true`, **and** a `row-details` scoped slot exists, a new row will be shown just below the item, with the contents of the scoped slot.
+If the record has it's `_showDetails` property set to `true`, **and** a `row-details` scoped slot exists, a new row will be shown just below the item, with the rendered contents of the scoped slot.

 **Note:** the `_showDetails` property **must** exist in the items data for proper reactive detection of changes in `_showDetails`.
 Read more about